CommsNext@Tech

 Laura Lee, VP of Media and Communications at Intermark Group

-Location: Exhibition Hall, Room: TBD
+Location: Exhibition Hall, Room: Home Park

 Track Two: Storytelling and Interviewing

-Buzz Session: Story CPR: Breathing Life into Your Writing
+Buzz Session: Story CPR: Breathing Life Into Your Writing

 Presented by